Coboundaries of commuting Borel automorphisms: Preliminaries

 \section{Preliminaries}

 In this section we provide the basic definitions from Borel dynamics and descriptive set theory.

-\textbf{Borel dynamical system.} Let $X$ be a separable completely metrizable topological space (also called \textit{Polish space}).
+\textbf{Automorphisms of standard Borel space.} Let $X$ be a separable completely metrizable topological space (also called \textit{Polish space}).
 Let $\B$ be the $\sigma$-algebra generated by the open sets in $X$.
 Then we call the pair $(X,\B)$ a \textit{standard Borel space}.
 Any two uncountable standard Borel spaces are isomorphic.
 Any countable subgroup $\Gamma$ of $Aut(X, \mathcal B)$ is called a \textit{Borel automorphism group}, and the pair $(X,\Gamma)$ is referred to as a \textit{Borel dynamical system}.